NFL to honor John Madden on Thanksgiving broadcasts - NewsBreak

 Banged-up Titans turn plug-and-play into stingy defense

 NASHVILLE, Tenn.
-(AP) — The Tennessee Titans keep swapping bodies in and out on defense, using 24 different starters alone midway through the season.
-Now the Titans face another challenge Thursday night in defending four-time MVP Aaron Rodgers in Green Bay (4-6).
+(AP) — The Tennessee Titans keep swapping bodies in and out on defense.
+They’ve used 24 different starters alone midway through the season.
+Now the Titans face another challenge Thursday night in defending four-time MVP Aaron Rodgers in Green Bay.
+The way Tennessee is playing, someone will be ready.
+Two-time All-Pro safety Kevin Byard says they’re just a plug-and-play team where it’s like everyone’s held to the same standard.
+Backups are expected to prepare like starters and are held to the same standards.
+Byard says that’s why there’s no drop-off in games.
+The Titans rank second against the run and eighth in fewest points allowed in the NFL.

 Comments / 0